-C Work invariably takes place in the presence and/or under the direction of others, in a particular organisational setting.
-The individual has to "fit" in with the work environment, with other employees, with the organisational climate, style or work, organisation and culture of the organisation.
-Different organisations have different cultures (Cartwright & Cooper, 1991; 1992).
-Working as an engineer at British Aerospace will not necessarily be a similar experience to working in the same capacity at GEC or Plessey.

-Poor selection decisions are expensive.
-For example, the costs of training a policeman are about £ 20,000 (approx. US\$ 30,000).
+- (C) Work invariably takes place in the presence and/or under the direction of others, in a particular organizational setting.
+The individual has to "fit" in with the work environment, with other employees, with the organizational climate, style of work, organization and culture of the organization.
+Different organizations have different cultures (Cartwright & Cooper, 1991;1992).
+Working as an engineer at British Aerospace will not necessarily be a similar experience to working in the same capacity at GEC or Plessey. - {D} Poor selection decisions are expensive.
+For example, the costs of training a policeman are about £20,000 (approx. US \$ 30,000).
 The costs of employing an unsuitable technician on an oil rig or in a nuclear plant could, in an emergency, result in millions of pounds of damage or loss of life.
-The disharmony of a poor person-environment fit (PE-fit) is likely to result in low job satisfaction, lack of organisational commitment and employee stress, which affect organisational outcomes i.e. productivity, high labour turnover and absenteeism, and individual outcomes i.e. physical, psychological and mental well-being.

-However, despite the importance of the recruitment decision and the range of sophisticated and more objective selection techniques available, including the use of psychometric tests, assessment centres etc., many organisations are still prepared to make this decision on the basis of a single 30 to 45 minute unstructured interview.
+The disharmony of a poor person-environment fit (PE-fit) is likely to result in low job satisfaction, lack of organizational commitment and employee stress, which affect organizational outcomes i. e. productivity, high labour turnover and absenteeism, and individual outcomes i. e. physical, psychological and mental well-being. - (E) However, despite the importance of the recruitment decision and the range of sophisticated and more objective selection techniques available, including the use of psychometric tests, assessment centres etc., many organizations are stillprepared to make this decision on the basis of a single 30 to 45minute unstructured interview.
 Indeed, research has demonstrated that a selection decision is often made within the first four minutes of the interview.
-In the remaining time, the interviewer then attends exclusively to information that reinforces the initial "accept" or "reject" decision.
-Research into the validity of selection methods has consistently demonstrated that the unstructured interview, where the interviewer asks any questions he or she likes, is a poor predictor of future job performance and fares little better that more controversial methods like graphology and astrology.
-In times of high unemployment,! recruitment becomes a "buyer's market" and this was the case in Britain during the 1980s.

-The future, we are told, is likely to be different.
-Detailed surveys of social and economic trends in the European community show that Europe's population is falling and getting older, The birth rate in the Community is now only three-quarters of the level needed to ensure replacement of the existing population.
+In the remaining time, the interviewer then attends exclusively to information that reinforces the initial " accept" or "reject" decision.
+Research into the validity of selection methods has consistently demonstrated that the unstructured interview, where the interviewer asks any questions he or she likes, is a poor predictor of future job performance and fares little better than more controversial methods like graphology and astrology.
+In times of high unemployment, recruitment becomes a "buyer's market" and this was the case in Britain during the 1980s. - (F) The future, we are told, is likely to be different.
+Detailed surveys of social and economic trends in the European Community show that Europe's population is falling and getting older.
+The birth rate in the Community is now only three-quarters of the level needed to ensure replacement of the existing population.
 By the year 2020, it is predicted that more than one in four Europeans will be aged 60 or more and barely one in five will be under 20.
 In a five-year period between 1983 and 1988 the Community's female workforce grew by almost six million.
-As a result, 51% of all women aged 14 to 64 are now economically active in the labour market compared with 78% of men.

-The changing demographics will not only affect selection ratios.
-They will also make it increasingly important for organisations wishing to mainta in their competitive edge to be more responsive and accommodating to the changing needs of their workforce if they are to retain and develop their human resources.
-More flexible working hours, the opportunity of work from home or job share, the provision of childcare facilities etc., will play a major role in attracting and retaining staff in the future.
+As a result, 51% of all women aged 14 to 64 are now economically active in the labour market compared with 78% of men. - (G) The changing demographics will not only affect selection ratios.
+They will also make it increasingly important for organizations wishing to maintain their competitive edge to be more responsive and accommodating to the changing needs of flexible working hours, the opportunity to work from home or job share, the provision of childcare facilities etc., will play a major role in attracting and retaining staff in the future.

+Questions 17 - 22

 Do the following statements agree with the views of the writer in Reading Passage 2?
 In boxes 17-22 on your answer sheet write

-YES if the statement agrees with the writer

-NO if the statement does not agree with the writer

-NOT GIVEN if there is no information about this in the passage
+YES if the statement agrees with the writer NO if the statement does not agree with the writer NOT GIVEN if there is no information about this in the passage